Privacy Policy

 FSYR Privacy & Confidentiality Statement

 FSYR recognizes the importance of securing privacy for clients and the confidentiality of personal information.
-FSYR exercises careful and consistent vigilance in regards to its protection of client rights to privacy and confidentiality, including the collection, use and disclosure of personal information in-person and virtually.
+FSYR maintains careful and consistent practices to protect client rights to privacy and confidentiality, including the collection, use and disclosure of personal information in-person and virtually.
 FSYR adheres to all relevant privacy legislation.
-Clients have the right to withdraw their consent to service and/or the collection, use and disclosure their personal information at any time.

 Limitations to Confidentiality